“To build strength I allow a significant rest time of 10 days for each muscle group to recover when exercising to

 The No 1 reason why most people fail to keep to a program is that most fitness programs are too long, period.
 And are not designed for the individual needs and more often than not do not target the right energy systems.

-So for a fitness program to be effective, it must have short sessions which produce significant results in a relatively short period of time, 30 days or more.
+So for a fitness program to be effective, it should have quality short sessions which produce significant results within a relatively short period of time, lets say 30 days or less.
 This will ultimately guarantee you may stay motivated as you achieve your short and long term goals.
-This will build your confidence and enthusiasm quickly by allowing you to stay focussed on your fitness program, and not to give in after the initial enthusiasm has worn off.
+This should build up confidence with these small victories thus allowing you to stay focussed on your program… And not to give in after the initial enthusiasm has worn off.

-The first step is to have SMART goals which are specific, measurable, attainable, relevant and time based.
+The first move is to have SMART goals which are specific, measurable, attainable, relevant and time based.
 This should include doing a quick health and fitness check up which you can easily do using fitness calculators .

 Here are some recommendations:

 There are 2 phases to training.
 The initial phase is where muscle is broken down through exercise (Catabolic Phase) and the recuperation – growth phase (Anabolic phase).
 During the initial phase of exercise the stress hormone cortisol is released into the body and then through out the anabolic phase the “feel good” hormones are released from the pituitary gland.
 These include serotonin which can make you happy, endorphins for feeling better, reduced anxiety and sensitivity to pain, dopamine which makes you mentally alert and testosterone which grows muscle.

 One of the unfortunate responses to exercising is too much cortisol which can lead to a negative response pattern and the loss of feel good hormones.
 The body adapts through rest periods – the recovery phase allowing anabolic hormones to work.
 Therefore, short term high energetic exercise leave you feeling good whereas long exercise routines can leave you feeling down, tired and lethargic.